rcpsl/Workspace_partitioner/README.md

 4.1 Experiment 1

-This experiment tests scalability of the workspace partitioning algorithm and results are reported in Table 1 in the paper.
-To generate the results, run the following commands
+This experiment tests scalability of the workspace partitioning algorithm.
+The results are reported in Table 1 in the paper.
+To generate the results, run the following command
 ```
 ./table1/run.sh
 ```